SC House approves expanded dam inspections, sets deadline for repair plans on others - South Carolina Radio Network

-Responding to scores of dam failures the past two years, the South Carolina House on Wednesday approved legislation that expands those types of dams that can be inspected and put new requirements on dam owners.
+Responding to scores of dam failures the past two years, the South Carolina House on Wednesday approved legislation that expands those types of dams that can be inspected by the state and also put new requirements on dam owners.

 The measure easily cleared the House in a 104-3 vote.
 Another planned vote Thursday would send it over to the Senate.
-The proposal increases the number of dams that would be regulated by the state Department of Health and Environmental Control (DHEC).
+The proposal increases the number of dams that would be regulated as “significant hazards” by the state Department of Health and Environmental Control (DHEC).
 Currently, dams must be at least 25 feet high or impound 50 acre-feet worth of water to be regulated.
-The law creates an exception if the dam’s failure could cause a loss of life downstream.
-Under changes approved Wednesday, that exception would also cover those smaller dams where failure would cause infrastructure damage downstream.
+The law also covers smaller dams if failure could cause a loss of life downstream.
+Under changes approved Wednesday, that exception would also expand to cover those smaller dams where failure would cause infrastructure damage downstream.

 “(The House Agriculture Committee) felt we also needed to make sure that those types of dams were being regulated by DHEC and were being maintained the proper way,” State Rep. Russell Ott, D-St. Matthews, said on the House floor.